SevenworksDev/Roboworks/README.md

 Upload the api.php file on your webhost or selfhost it through Cloudflare Tunnels and change the link in the PHP file to your Cloudflare Worker URL.
 ## Setup geometry-dash
 Edit the config part of main.py and install Python 3.8 if requests module doesnt work correctly and install requests==2.12.0 through pip.
+## Setup website
+Same as php-api instructions but upload index.html or selfhost it.